Lactium® (Alpha-Casozepine Milk Peptide)

 2/5 Evidence Score

-Active Compound α-casozepine (Tyr-Leu-Gly-Tyr-Leu-Glu-Gln-Leu-Leu-Arg, decapeptide from positions 91-100 of bovine αs1-casein) — released by tryptic hydrolysis.
-Lactium® standardized for α-casozepine content
+Active Compound α-casozepine (Tyr-Leu-Gly-Tyr-Leu-Glu-Gln-Leu-Leu-Arg, decapeptide from positions 91–100 of bovine αs1-casein), released by tryptic hydrolysis; Lactium® standardized for α-casozepine content.

 Benefits

-Sleep with L-theanine combination (Frontiers Nutrition 2024)
+Sleep enhancement combined with L-theanine

 Mechanism of action